We Give Back to Our Community –

 A charter was applied for through Grand Exalted Ruler Robert E Boney by Leonard Harris, Stewart E Sagre, Nicho-las Arenziano and 101 others and on July 29, 1968 dispensation for a new lodge was granted by Grand Lodge Secretary Lauen Gitpa.
 Lake Havasu Elks No. 2399 had been formed!
 Lake Havasu City Lodge then became the 35th lodge in the state of Arizona.

 On July 27,1968 173 members were initiated into Lake Havasu City Lodge Number 2399 in ceremonies held in the new and unoccupied Post Office Building.
-The building was without air conditioning so these individu-als had to be dedicated to Elkdom to survive Lake Havasu City heat in July for an initiatory ceremony.
+The building was without air conditioning so these individuals had to be dedicated to Elkdom to survive Lake Havasu City heat in July for an initiatory ceremony.
 The initiation was conducted by officers of the Parker lodge which was Lake Havasu City Elk’s mother lodge.

 The newly formed lodge members held meetings in whatever facility was available each week—– the schools, the bowling alley or local restaurants until the building on Mulberry Avenue was acquired.
 A party of local Elks worked hard to get the building ready for the first meeting and more than 40 Elks were present to enjoy the new surroundings.
-The first meeting in this newly acquired facility was held in October of 1968 and this building was used until 1973 when after much hard work raising money, and acquiring land the present facility was built.
+The first meeting in this newly acquired facility was held in October of 1968 and this building was used until 1973 when after much hard work raising money, and acquiring land where the present facility now stands.